 Bees are susceptible to disease and pests.
 Knowing what to look for and how to treat problems is an important aspect of beekeeping.
-To support our best practice approach we offer members a Healthy Hive Review at any time.
+To support a best practice approach to beekeeping, CABA offers members a Healthy Hive Review at any time.
 Staffed by advanced level beekeepers, these volunteers review member hives to assess bee health and teach best practices.
-By providing this service we hope to identify new threats early and reduce colony losses from disease and other factors.
+By providing this service the club hopes to identify new threats early and reduce colony losses from disease and other factors.

 Each year CABA helps plan and execute beekeeping related activities at Pennsylvania’s annual Farm Show in January.
-Many of our members are instrumental in preparations for the week-long event held at the Farm Show Complex in Harrisburg.
+Many club members are instrumental in preparations for the week-long event held at the Farm Show Complex in Harrisburg.
 In addition to organizing displays of Pennsylvania’s finest blue-ribbon honey and hive products, CABA members staff a honeybee learning center and demonstrate honey extraction for the 400,000+ visitors who attend the Farm Show each year.

-We proudly support the activities and mission of the Pennsylvania State Beekeeper’s Association.
+CABA members proudly support the activities and mission of the Pennsylvania State Beekeeper’s Association.

 Bee seeing you soon!